ibm-cloud-docs/vpc/lb-faqs.md

 {: #migrate-to-secrets-manager}
 {: faq}

-As a reminder, the end of support for IBM Cloud Certificate Manager is 31 December 2022.
-After this date, any remaining instances of Certificate Manager will be deleted.
-If you have any user-provided Ingress secrets stored in Certificate Manager, they will no longer be valid.
+As a reminder, end of support for IBM Cloud Certificate Manager was 31 December 2022.
+Remaining instances of Certificate Manager have been deleted.
+If you have any user-provided Ingress secrets stored in Certificate Manager, they are no longer valid.
 For more information, see [Migrating certificates from Certificate Manager](/docs/secrets-manager?topic=secrets-manager-migrate-from-certificate-manager).

 ## How are active connections handled when a load balancer is scaled down?
 {: #faqs-active-connections}